1WIR3/Consulting-Profitability-Analysis-App-Development/Project Viability Calculator - type B/README.md

 - **Centralized Dashboard:** Create, load, delete, import, and export projects from a single, intuitive interface.
 - **Guided 7-Phase Workflow:** A structured and repeatable process ensures all critical aspects of project assessment are covered.
+- **Scenario Modeling:** Create, compare, and manage multiple "what-if" scenarios within a single project.
+Instantly see the financial impact of swapping team members or changing timelines by switching between scenarios with a single click.
-- **Real-time Financial Metrics:** Instantly see the impact of your decisions on Total Cost, Profit, and Margin, which are calculated and displayed in real-time.
+- **Real-time Financial Metrics:** Instantly see the impact of your decisions on Total Cost, Profit, and Margin, which are calculated and displayed in real-time for the active scenario.
 - **Dynamic Resource Planning:** A flexible resource grid allows for easy allocation of different consultant types and calculation of total effort.
 - **Data-Driven Cost Analysis:** Automated breakdown of Direct Labor Costs vs. Fixed Costs, visualized with an interactive bar chart for clarity.
 - **Intelligent Pricing Strategy:** Enter a target sales price to see profitability metrics and receive system-generated recommendations for break-even, target, and optimal pricing.
 - **Margin Health Assessment:** Get instant visual feedback on the health of your project's margin, categorized from "Critical" to "Excellent."
 - **Automated Risk Assessment:** The system automatically identifies potential financial and resourcing risks (e.g., thin margins, unbalanced team seniority) based on your inputs.
-- **Scenario Optimization Stubs:** A dedicated phase for exploring alternative project scenarios to optimize outcomes.
 - **Decision & Documentation:** Formally capture go/no-go decisions and rationale, and generate pre-filled `.txt` document templates for project approval or rejection.
-- **Data Persistence:** All project data is automatically saved to the browser's `localStorage`, so your work is never lost.
+- **Data Persistence:** All project data, including all scenarios, is automatically saved to the browser's `localStorage`.
-- **Import/Export:** Easily export project data to a `.json` file for backup or sharing, and import projects to continue your work.
+- **Import/Export:** Easily export entire projects with all their scenarios to a `.json` file for backup or sharing, with backward compatibility for importing older, single-scenario files.

 ---